 Multibody parts are solid bodies that can be manipulated in the same ways as a single solid body part.
 In essence, a multibody part is a part that utilizes a past file format (SLDPRT), but has more than one separate body.

 If in your part document are more than one separate body, you will find them under Solid Bodies folder on the upper part of the design tree.
-This will give you more freedom in organizing and managing: How to apply multibody parts?
+This will give you more freedom in organizing and managing your designs.

 Technically, multibody parts are applied by default every time you have two bodies that are not touching.
 Here is a video demo of how multibody parts work.